cachapa/sql_crdt/README.md

 * `execute` to run non-select SQL queries, e.g. inserts, updates, etc.
 * `query` to perform a one-time query
 * `watch` to receive query results whenever the database changes
-* `getChangeset` to generate a changeset of all local changes
+* `getChangeset` to generate a serializable changeset of the local database
+* `watchChangeset` a reactive alternative to get the changeset
 * `merge` to apply a remote changeset to the local database
+* `begin-` and `commitTransaction` a blocking transaction mechanism to avoid nested transaction errors

 Check [example.dart](https://github.com/cachapa/sqlite_crdt/blob/master/example/example.dart) for more details.